Personal Property Insurance FAQ

 Do I need to change my insurance coverage if I rent my condo?

 Yes, as a condo owner looking to rent your property, you must change your insurance coverage.
-Your tenant, if required to purchase Renter’s Insurance, will not have the coverage to protect your property as their policy only protects them and their belongings, not your unit.
+If required to purchase Renter’s Insurance, your tenant will not have the coverage to protect your property as their policy only protects them and their belongings, not your unit.
 For example, a Renter’s policy does not include Loss Assessment or Contingent coverage.

-You’ll also want to safeguard your rental income; one way to achieve this is by adding protection for Lost Rental Income.
-By doing so, you can rest assured that your income is protected if your unit becomes unfit for occupancy due to a covered loss.
-Secondly, it is essential to ensure that you are protected from any liability claims your tenant may make against you in case they are hurt on your property.
-Failure to update your condo policy if you decide to rent out your property can lead to denial of coverage in case of a claim.
+Secondly, it is essential to protect you from any liability claims individuals may make against you if they are hurt on your property.
+Failure to update your condo policy occupancy if you decide to rent out your property can lead to denial of coverage in case of a claim.

 Home Insurance FAQ